5 Tips To Deal With Family Pressure When They Ask You To Have A Child

 As soon as the new bahu starts settling in her new house and getting used to the rituals, rules and relations, the family begins asking her, “toh bahu good news kab dogi?”.
-Indian women face endless pressure throughout their life.
-Right from learning cooking, and stitching to getting married at the “right” age and bearing children, the demands never stop.
-Even in today’s progressive age, a woman is expected to get married in her 20s and then plan a baby immediately.
+Indian women face endless pressures throughout their life.
+Right from learning cooking, stitching to getting married at the “right” age and bearing children, the demands never stop.

 It can be subtle or direct, but in India, the pressure to become parents is pervasive.
 And it’s the woman who is asked uncomfortable questions and pushed to divulge personal information in order to satiate the constant goading of family and friends.

 One vital way to deal with this is to discuss it with your partner.
 Ideally, you should discuss kids before you get married.
 Talk and chalk out your plan to conceive with your partner.
 Make it a healthy, informative conversation and take into consideration all the pros and cons of your decisions.

 Once you have decided, announce it to your family.
 If you and your partner are being asked about getting pregnant time and again by your family, it’s best to discuss it openly.
 Sit them down and convey your decision as politely yet firmly as possible.
 This will make sure that your family is aware of your plans regarding the baby.
 Doing this together will create a stronger impact and put a stop to the pressure.